-Smerchansky made his presentation on behalf of MCSC, the Department of the Navy’s systems command for Marine Corps ground weapon and information technology systems.
+The tasking to MCSC was natural.
+The command is the Department of the Navy’s systems command for Marine Corps ground weapon and information technology systems.
 It is also the Marine Corps commandant's agent for acquisition and sustainment of warfighting systems and equipment.

 In that role, the MCSC specialists at PdM ICE teamed with scientists at Natick and worked closely with Marine Corps battlefield experts.

 Steve Davis, PdM ICE Combat, Cold Weather and Dress Clothing Team lead, said the MCSC-Natick team took the Commandant’s directive to heart, starting from the ground up, throwing out previous uniform concepts to let function dictate the final form.

 “Old utility uniforms had pockets in the front, but nobody used them,” Davis said.
 “The new uniform had no pockets or flaps or any other traditional but wasted material.
 Every pocket, flap and button weighs up to a few ounces.
 Ounces can add up to pounds, and each pound saved lightens the load on the Marine.”

 While stripping wasteful material, the team concentrated on the uniform’s appearance or lack of it.
 Their goal was to create a “counter surveillance camouflage patterns for a variety of military environments.”
 Conventional camouflage patterns were out; in came a visually disruptive digital design, now known as the Marine pattern, or MARPAT.
 The specialized techniques for printing the camouflage pattern system onto fabric make it harder to see uniforms in both human visible light and near-infrared light.